 SRLEV holds fixed-income assets to generate interest income.
-These fixed income assets are generally classified as Available For Sale and consist mainly of Dutch and German Government bonds.
+These fixed income assets are generally classified as Available For Sale and consist largely of Dutch and German Government bonds.

-The interest income decreased with € 62 million compared to 2019.
-This is mainly due to the sale of sovereign bonds.
-The decrease in interest income due to the sale of sovereign bonds is for a large part offset by an increase in technical provision.
+The interest income decreased with €62 million compared to 2020.
+This is mainly due to the sale (realisation of unrealised gains) on bonds and due to redemptions of higher yielding investments.
+The decrease in interest income due to the sale of bonds is for a large part offset by an increase in technical provision.
 The offset due to the sale of sovereign bonds is due to amortisation of realised results because of the application of shadow and discretionary profit sharing accounting.
+As re-risking is mainly applied in subsidiaries of SRLEV, which are classified in segment "Other", re-risking has had very limited impact.